payu-india/CMS-Chatbot/reference/Subscriptions/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/modify-recurring-payments-for-amex-card.md

     </tr>
     <tr>
       <td>unmappedstatus</td>
       <td>This parameter holds the status of a transaction in PayU's internal database, which can include intermediate states.
 Possible values include: dropped, bounced, captured, auth, failed, usercancelled, or pending.
-For information on status description, refer to <a href="ref:payment-state-explanations">Payment State Explanations</a>.</td>
+For information on status description, refer to <a href="http://docs.payu.in/reference/payment-state-explanations">Payment State Explanations</a>.</td>
     </tr>
     <tr>
       <td>key</td>